CGI Finance launches Libersea offer

 Reaching new boaters and rejuvenating fleets

 The financier sees Libersea as a converging interest for boaters and boat sellers.
 "We can reach first-time buyers who only have 600 to 700 euros a month to put in a boat.
-For its part, the dealer benefits from a more modern fleet of used boats.
-The second hand buyer can keep the VAT rebate and the maintenance included in Libersea is a guarantee of the good condition of the boat he buys.
+For its part, the dealer benefits from a more modern fleet of second-hand boats.
+The second-hand buyer can keep the VAT rebate and the maintenance included in Libersea is a guarantee of the good condition of the boat he buys.
 The boat can thus have 3 to 4 lives with successive owners" sums up Eddy Pazalja.

 An offer that will affect all motor boats